 After the death of Helene Kröller-Müller in 1939, Sam van Deventer became the new director of the Rijksmuseum Kröller-Müller.
 Together with curator Willy Auping Jr., he shares the responsibility for protecting the museum and the collection during WWII.

-Commissioned by Helene, the construction of an bomb shelter in a sand dune in the Veluwe started as early as 1939; but when the war breaks out, the work is not yet finished.
-On 22 July 1940, the entire collection is housed there.
-The works of art are packed in order of value and moved in small groups to the bomb shelter.
-Within a week, all the works are in a secure place, and the museum can close its doors.
+The construction of a bomb shelter in a sand dune in the Veluwe begins in 1939.
+As of 22 July 1940, the entire collection is relocated there.
+The works of art are packed in order of value and moved in small groups.
+Within a week, all the works are secured, and the museum can close its doors.
 On 15 April 1945, the museum is liberated by Canadian troops, who also help reinstall the art in the museum.
 The Kröller-Müller officially reopens on 6 October 1945.

 In the last year of the war, the museum serves as an emergency Red Cross hospital.
 The patients are housed in the rooms in the Van de Velde wing.
 Jachthuis Sint Hubertus, Helene Kröller-Müller's country lodge, is the home for the nurses, and the service building is used as a maternity ward and warehouse.